Stephen-Heff/TeamApplication/README.md

 # Premier League TeamApplication
-This is a content management system for Priemier Legaue Teams.
+This is a content management system for Premier Legaue Teams.
 - Please note: Not all fuctionality works, however those listed below do.

 ## CRUD Functionality: